-How-to videos are the new viral content.
-From tutorials to educational videos, 91% of smartphone users consult their mobile device for help in completing various tasks.
-How-to videos on YouTube are increasing in popularity: searches for how-to videos have gone up by 70%, with viewers consuming more than 100 million hours of how-to videos a year in North America alone.
+From tutorials to instructional videos, 72% of people say they prefer to get their information through video.
+YouTube confirms this.
+Searches for how-to videos have gone up by 70%, with viewers consuming more than 100 million hours of how-to videos a year in North America alone.

-What makes a good how-to video?
+What makes a good how-to video or instructional video?

 If you’re wondering what words to use in your title, consider doing a quick scan of Google to see what keywords are doing well.
 Looking at the top search results in your specific topic can help narrow your focus to what people actually want to watch.